Impact report 2024

 More

-Note: we can only partially track contributions on Facebook and Instagram, and we cannot track Instagram stories.
+Note: We use the renowned social media and media intelligence tool Meltwater to identify contributions between April 29 and June 10 2024.
+We can only partially track contributions on LinkedIn, Facebook and Instagram, and we cannot track Instagram stories.
 Hence, we estimate that the actual number of social media contributions is far higher.

 People reached